Snapper Inc.: Continuation of the Snapper brand in EMEA (2023–present)

 Despite the end of lawn tractor and zero-turn production in North America, Snapper remains active in the EMEA region, where it continues to manufacture and sell a dedicated product line.
 This includes European-built ride-on mowers, developed specifically to meet the needs of local users and terrain.

 The brand is represented by a strong network of over 30 authorised distributors across more than 30 countries, including France, Germany, the United Kingdom, Ireland, Spain, Saudi Arabia, and South Africa.
 Several of these distributors actively promote Snapper equipment on their websites, such as FGM Claymore in the United Kingdom, Irish Farm & Garden Machinery Ltd., AgriEuro, and FIABA S.R.L. in Italy.

 Following the discontinuation of lawn tractor and zero-turn production in North America, the brand introduced two new series of European-built ride-on mowers in 2024: the RTX and RPX lines.
 This was followed in 2025 by the launch of the RTX HD and XD high-dump models.

+In 2026, Snapper expanded its European product portfolio with the introduction of two fully electric ride-on mowers, the ERX96 Electric Riding Mower and the EZX107 Electric Zero Turn Mower, marking the brand's entry into the electric ride-on segment within the EMEA market.
+The launch represented a diversification of the company's traditional petrol-powered offering and aligned with increasing demand for lower-emission garden equipment in residential settings.

+In the same year, Snapper introduced the SRX85 Compact High-Grass Mower, a petrol-powered lawn tractor designed for taller grass and less frequently maintained areas.
+The model broadened the brand's appeal to users with orchards, holiday properties, and other semi-rural applications.

 Mascot

-Snapper’s long-standing mascot, Snapper Sam, has been part of the brand’s identity since the 1950s.
-Originally inspired by the cast iron turtle head ornament featured on early "Snappin’ Turtle" mowers, Sam evolved into a cartoon turtle and was widely used in Snapper’s advertising and branding throughout the late 20th century.
+Snapper's long-standing mascot, Snapper Sam, has been part of the brand's identity since the 1950s.
+Originally inspired by the cast iron turtle head ornament featured on early "Snappin’ Turtle" mowers, Sam evolved into a cartoon turtle and was widely used in Snapper's advertising and branding throughout the late 20th century.

-The character was phased out in the late 2000s but made a return in 2021 as part of a brand refresh celebrating Snapper’s 70th anniversary.
-The relaunch included a new logo, updated website, and the launch of Sam’s Garden Blog, where Snapper Sam shares lawn care tips and product advice.
+The character was phased out in the late 2000s but made a return in 2021 as part of a brand refresh celebrating Snapper's 70th anniversary.
+The relaunch included a new logo, updated website, and the launch of Sam's Garden Blog, where Snapper Sam shares lawn care tips and product advice.